beneath-hq/beneath/docs/reading-writing-data/understanding-streams.md

 To clear out any confusion: Beneath has a broad interpretation of the term "stream" that includes *bounded* data collections (also known as *batch data* or *static data*).
 This interpretation is based on the philosophy that even bounded collections comes into existance, and will in turn be consumed, in some kind of sequence.

-Streams in Beneath have a variety of unique properties, which you can learn more about below.
+Streams in Beneath have some unique properties that you can learn more about below.

-## All streams must have a schema and a unique key
+## Streams have a schema and a unique key

 All *streams* have an associated schema that defines the fields of its records.
 The schema must also define a *key* comprised of one or more columns (also known as a *primary key* or *unique key*).
 Beneath rejects records that do not adhere to the stream's schema.